-By giving high priority to this item, we believe we can have a prototype version of this system working before January 6.
-However, even if this is not possible, we note that we do have a perfectly serviceable configuration code that is already working and that could suffice during commissioning and early observing.
+By giving high priority to this item this coming weekend, we believe that we can have a prototype version of this system working by January 7.
+However, even if this is not possible, we note that we do have a perfectly serviceable configuration code that is already working and could suffice for commissioning and early observing.
 Thus, we do not recommend delay in disassembly should this item not be fully completed.